seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 A torch for me: let wantons light of heart
 Tickle the senseless rushes with their heels,
-For I am proverb’d with a grandsire phrase;
+For I am proverb'd with a grandsire phrase;
-I’ll be a candle-holder, and look on.
+I'll be a candle-holder, and look on.
-The game was ne’er so fair, and I am done.
+The game was ne'er so fair, and I am done.

 **MERCUTIO**
-Tut, dun’s the mouse, the constable’s own word:
+Tut, dun's the mouse, the constable's own word:
-If thou art dun, we’ll draw thee from the mire
+If thou art dun, we'll draw thee from the mire
-Of this sir-reverence love, wherein thou stick’st
+Of this sir-reverence love, wherein thou stick'st
 Up to the ears.
 Come, we burn daylight, ho!

 **ROMEO**
-Nay, that’s not so.
+Nay, that's not so.

 **MERCUTIO**
 I mean, sir, in delay